dhanraj6/Google-Maps-Scraper/README.md

 3. Add the link of google map place whose data you want to scrape in above .py file

-## Note
+### Note
-Google Maps UI changes frequently if you get any errors on running just replace id's for clickable items
+Google Maps UI changes frequently if you get any errors on running just replace older id's with new id's for clickable items

 ## If it helped you!